 Team Transformation Through Modelling

-Developing a growth mindset as a leader might involve requesting that overdue salary increase or enrolling in a new training programme to enhance your skills.
-It could mean addressing that challenging team member with a completely different approach, conquering your fear of public speaking, or tackling any number of actions that currently feel uncomfortable.
+Expanding your comfort zone as a leader might involve asking for that overdue salary increase or enrolling in a new training programme to improve your skills.
+Perhaps you need to deal with that challenging team member in a completely different way, or face your fear of public speaking.
+Any action you currently feel uncomfortable performing qualifies as an opportunity.

-The growth opportunity might extend beyond the workplace entirely—perhaps trying online networking, learning a new skill, or engaging in activities where you risk looking inexperienced.
+The growth opportunity doesn’t have to relate to work.
+Consider trying online networking, learning a new sport where you risk making a fool of yourself, or engaging in activities where you feel inexperienced.

 Starting Small for Sustainable Growth